JtPerez-Acle/JtPerez-Acle/README.md

 ---

 ### ⚡ Fun Fact
 I dropped out of college.
-Now I build systems that probably shouldn’t exist yet.
+Now I build systems for the challenge of it.

 ---